 Among the most popular places to drink a coffee or a beer are:

-• Iktinou pedestrian - Another place in the city with cafes and bars and a couple of restaurants.
-The last two years a "street beer" culture has been created by both locals and students.
-People just buy beer from the kiosks and hang out on the surrounding benches.
+- Iktinou pedestrian - Another place in the city with cafes and bars and a couple of restaurants.
+A "street beer" culture has been created by locals and students.
+People buy beer from the kiosks and hang out on the surrounding benches.
 This is probably one of the most economic ways to drink some Retsina and socialize with locals.

-• Ladadika district - At the west side of the center lies the picturesque neighbourhood of Ladadika (meaning: oil stores).
+- Ladadika district - At the west side of the centre lies the picturesque neighbourhood of Ladadika (meaning: oil stores).
 Named this way by the many stores selling oil arrived from the adjacent harbour.
 This district used to be notorious but has been renovated, and many stone build warehouses now host the most known nightclubs with all sorts of music including traditional Greek bouzoukia.

 Sleep